MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/About-Importing-Data-from-Comma-Separated-Files-into-Service-Manager.md

 ms.assetid: db239f58-9852-4fb9-a7fd-251103a70dba
 ---
 # About Importing Data from Comma-Separated Files into Service Manager
-Configuration items contained in a comma\-separated value \(.csv\) file can be imported into the Service Manager database by using the Import from CSV File feature.
-This feature lets you to bulk\-import instances of any class type or projection type that is defined in the Service Manager database.
+Configuration items contained in a comma-separated value (.csv) file can be imported into the Service Manager database by using the Import from CSV File feature.
+This feature lets you to bulk-import instances of any class type or projection type that is defined in the Service Manager database.
 You can use this feature to:

 -   Create configuration item or work item instances from data stored in a tabular format.

--   Bulk\-edit existing database instances.
+-   Bulk-edit existing database instances.

 -   Populate the Service Manager database by using data exported from an external database.